Archives

 • Once your LASIK eye surgery is over, your surgeon will have you rest for a while.
 You might feel momentary itching or burning sensations right after the procedure.
 You will also, most likely, experience some blurry vision and haziness immediately following the surgery.
 However, clarity should start improving by the very next morning.

-• You also will have to take care of little things such as not rubbing your eyes and making sure you wear glasses both during the day and nighttime.
+• You will also have to take care of little things, such as not rubbing your eyes and making sure you wear glasses both during the day and at night.

 Request your appointment